-In recent years, we have seen container adoption continue to grow as more and more organizations look to transition away from virtual machines to micro services-based architectures.
+In recent years, container adoption has continued to grow as more organizations transition from virtual machines to microservices-based architectures.
 Containers provide increased efficiency, portability, and scalability.
 Today, orchestration platforms like Docker Swarm and Kubernetes are some of the most widely adopted technologies because of the central role they play in developing with containers.

 Compared to virtual machines, containers have a smaller footprint which means a smaller attack surface.
 They also provide an additional layer of security through their ability to isolate applications.
 However, this doesn’t mean that your containerized environment is not susceptible to malicious attacks between containers or within the shared resources of the underlying host.

-A strong container security strategy starts with a 360-degree awareness of the container and how it interacts with its environment and ends up as automated governance policies woven into the Continuous Integration/Continuous Delivery (CI/CD) pipeline.
-Planning a container security strategy for the first time can feel a little like trial-and-error.
-And while DevOps is all about iterating to get better, security isn’t something you should take a chance on.
+A strong container security strategy starts with a 360-degree awareness of the container and how it interacts with its environment and ends up with automated governance policies woven into the Continuous Integration/Continuous Delivery (CI/ CD) pipeline.
+When you first plan a container security strategy, it can feel a little like trial-and-error.
+And while DevOps may be all about iterating to get better, security isn’t something you should take a chance on.

-Much of the differentiated work involved with creating a strong security strategy for your container environment versus other virtualized assets, comes down to setting permissions, limiting resources, and monitoring systems.
+Much of the work involved in creating a strong security strategy for your container environment versus other virtualized assets comes down to setting permissions, limiting resources, and monitoring systems.

-There are other considerations unique to containers that also pertain to general development environments, as well.
-While guidance for those matters tends to be less prescriptive they are still vital.
+There are other considerations unique to containers that also pertain to general development environments.
+While guidance for those matters tends to be less prescriptive, they still are vital.

-As containers have evolved, the decisions you need to make regarding how you host, run and secure them must also evolve.
-Alert Logic’s container experts have developed, tested, and refined this guidance and best practices for security in your environment:
+As containers continue to evolve, the decisions you make regarding how you host, run, and secure them also must evolve.
+Fortra’s Alert Logic’s container experts have developed, evaluated, and refined our guidance and best practices for security in your environment:

-- Choose Your Ecosystem Carefully: How you will host and manage your containers?
-You can choose a completely do-it-yourself approach, or go full serverless.
+- Choose your ecosystem carefully: How will you host and manage your containers?
+Will you choose a completely do-it-yourself approach or go full serverless?

-- Take Care Of Your Host: Unless you are using technologies like Fargate to manage and host your container applications you will still need to ensure your container hosts are up-to-date and monitored.
+- Take care of your host: Unless you are using a technology like Fargate to manage and host your container applications, you will need to ensure your container hosts are up to date and monitored.

-- Know Your Containers: Which approach will you chose to run your containers?
-You will still be responsible for the container itself and the containerized application.
+- Know your containers: Which approach will you chose to run your containers?
+You will be responsible for the container itself and the containerized application.